adityavgupta/ExpenseTracker/README.md

 ## Bugs
-- In retro view add a filter to payment or comment, press filter.
-Press the refresh button and then go to yahoo view.
-  The graph still shows the filtered data.
-Need to clear the filter after refresh.\
 - If there is no match in the yahoo view, then it should not get rid of the points.
 It should just not do anything.

 ## FAQ